sd19spring/FlagQuest/about-us.md

 ![Picture of Griffith](images/griffith.jpg =300x)

 I am an Electrical and Computer Engineering major, class of 2022.
-I am non-binary and I was most excited to

 I was excited to work on this project because I am trans and I wanted to raise more awareness about the LGBT community.
+My main goal was to make the game spur interest in learning more about the LGBT community.
+I wanted to make sure the educational aspects in the game were approachable and enjoyable.

+I am also an organization freak - I was jumping up and down since week one of the project about wanting to do code organization.

 Major Contributions:
 * Educational End Screen Books